SportsX — Cookie Policy

 8.1 When you sign a document through the Service

-When you sign a PDSA, Liability Waiver, Parental Indemnity, Rowan’s Law Code of Conduct, Rowan’s Law Cognitive Resources Acknowledgment, PIPEDA Standalone Consent, or Electronic Signature Consent through the Service, the strictly-necessary cookies described in are loaded to operate the signing flow.
+When you sign a PDSA, Liability Waiver, Parental Indemnity, Rowan's Law Code of Conduct, Rowan's Law Cognitive Resources Acknowledgment, PIPEDA Standalone Consent, or Electronic Signature Consent through the Service, the strictly-necessary cookies described in Section 3.1 are loaded to operate the signing flow.

 The audit-trail elements captured (IP address, timestamp, device fingerprint, document version hash, scroll-to-bottom completion) are described in detail in our Data Processing Addendum, Schedule 4, and in the Electronic Signature Consent (C1).
 These elements are necessary to give the signed document the reliability required by section 11(2) of the Ontario Electronic Commerce Act, 2000.